-This project activity consists of increasing efficiency in the bagasse (a renewable fuel source, residue from sugarcane processing) cogeneration facility at Santa Elisa, a Brazilian sugar mill.
-With the implementation of this project, the mill has been able to sell electricity to the national grid, avoiding that fossil-fuelled thermal plants dispatch the same amount of energy to that grid.
-By that, the initiative avoids CO_2 emissions, also contributing to the regional and national sustainable development.
+This project activity consists of increasing the efficiency in the bagasse (a renewable fuel source, residue from sugarcane processing) cogeneration facility at Usina Alta Mogiana S/A - Açúcar e Álcool (Alta Mogiana), a Brazilian sugar mill.
+With the implementation of this project, the mill is able to sell electricity to the national grid, avoiding the dispatch of same amount of energy produced by fossil-fuelled thermal plants to that grid.
+By that, the initiative avoids CO_2 emissions and contributes to the regional and national sustainable development.

-By investing to increase steam efficiency in the sugar and alcohol production and also increasing the efficiency in the steam production with more efficient boilers, SE generates surplus steam for using it exclusively on electricity production in its power-house, which also required buying turbo-generators.
+By investing to increase in steam efficiency in the sugar and alcohol production and increase in the efficiency of burning the bagasse (more efficient boilers), Alta Mogiana generates surplus steam and uses it exclusively for electricity production (through turbo-generators).